 3. Run Windows Update

-※ Updates may take some time, so it’s best to do this early on.
+※ Updates can take some time, so it’s best to handle them as early as possible instead of in the middle of your work later.

 How to update on Windows 11 / 10

-2. Select the gear icon or go to “Settings”
+2. Select the gear icon or open Settings.

-(Shortcut: Press Windows key + I to open Settings directly)
+(Shortcut: Press Windows key + I to open Settings instantly.)

 4. Verify or Install Antivirus Software